NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: Limitations

 \subsection{Annotators}

 We worked with multiple professional journalists throughout the summer who were either colleagues or students who signed up to work with us.
-They were all volunteering their time and efforts to help with the research.
+They volunteered their time and efforts to help with the research.